naughtyduk/dropify-promo/docs-src/dashboard.md

 - **Configure Button**: When disabled, clicking this takes you to Settings to set up your countdown
 - **Disable Button**: When enabled, clicking this immediately removes protection (with confirmation)

-::: warning
+::: danger
+**BE CAREFUL**.
 Disabling Dropify® immediately grants access to your site.
 You'll need to reconfigure your settings to re-enable protection.
+You will be prompted to confirm your intent to disable.
 :::

 ## Quick Actions